jaspermayone-archive/discord-bot/README.md

 ## Discord Server

 Heptagram has a community Discord server.
 You can join it at [https://discord.gg/HSupF99kpq](https://discord.gg/HSupF99kpq).
 In the server you can suggest features, talk with developers, and test out the bot for yourself.
-If you have made an Open Source Contribution, you can gain access to a special role and channels.
-To do so, join the server and then ping any admin and let them know.
+If you have made an Open Source Contribution, you can claim all kinds of perks.
+You can find out more about this in the [contributing guide](https://github.com/Heptagram-Bot-Project/bot/blob/main/CONTRIBUTING.md).

 ## Author